Tag Archives: sbr

 You clicked on a backpack article right?
 Well the Eberlestock Cherry Bomb is in fact the subject of this article, but we are going to talk about how a backpack choice can effect your life.

-Eberlestock is well known for making top quality backpacks and other outdoor gear.
-While their products are probably most popular among outdoor types like hunters and backcountry hikers, they are also quite popular with just plain gun-folk.
-I first heard of them years ago when my brother bought one of their Gunslinger backpacks, so when the time came for this project, my eyes turned towards Eberlestock.
+Eberlestock is well known for making top-quality backpacks and other outdoor gear.
+While their products are probably most popular among outdoor types like hunters and backcountry hikers, they are also quite popular with just plain gun folk.
+I first heard of them years ago when my brother bought one of their Gunslinger backpacks, so when the time came for this project, my eyes turned toward Eberlestock.

 Carrying a gun is a big deal that hopefully everybody takes with extreme responsibility, but there are many who take it to the next level.
 Your reasons might be professional such as public service or private security, or you might just work in the firearms industry or play with a lot of guns.
 On a day to day basis, a person not unlike myself might usually have a pistol and a rifle or two.
 One of those weapons should be ready to party at any given minute, and as a superior option to a handgun I would prefer the rifle.
 I wanted to see if the Cherry Bomb pack from Eberlestock would be suitable for an every-day carry backpack.